GenEars/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 In terms of experimentation, we consider the YANG-KG-SEMANTIC-GENERALIZATION case defined in {{sec-kgc}} as the reference approach and recommend implementing a data processing pipeline that performs the following use cases:

-*[Y-MODEL-FROM-DATA]: #
+Y-MODEL-FROM-DATA:
-: Based on a dataset of configuration data expressed in YANG models, being able to extract the list of models involved for their conversion to their RDFS/OWL equivalent.
+: Based on a dataset of configuration data expressed in YANG models, the goal is to enable extracting the list of models involved for their conversion to their RDFS/OWL equivalent.

-*[Y-MODEL-DEPENDENCIES]: #
+Y-MODEL-DEPENDENCIES:
-: Based on a given YANG model, identify and retrieve all the YANG models that the model refers to, in order to build a complete corpus of models for their conversion to their RDFS/OWL equivalent as a coherent set.
+: Based on a given YANG model, the goal is to enable identifying and retrieving all the YANG models that the model refers to, in order to build a complete corpus of models for their conversion to their RDFS/OWL equivalent as a coherent set.

-*[Y-MODEL-TO-RDFS-OWL]: #
+Y-MODEL-TO-RDFS-OWL:
-: Based on a YANG model and the associated model corpus (see (((Y-MODEL-DEPENDENCIES)))), being able to produce a semantically equivalent RDFS/OWL representation.
+: Based on a YANG model and the associated model corpus (i.e. Y-MODEL-DEPENDENCIES), the goal is to enable producing a semantically equivalent RDFS/OWL representation (i.e. ONTO-YANG-MODEL).
 : Ideally, a YANG to RDFS/OWL/YANG projection algebra would be used to provide a formal proof of semantic equivalence; testing mechanisms should be implemented as a fallback to provide a proof of equivalence.

-*[Y-INSTANCE-TO-KG]: #
+Y-INSTANCE-TO-KG:
-TODO details
+: Based on a dataset of configuration data expressed in YANG models and the related (set of) ONTO-YANG-MODEL, the goal is to enable constructing a knowledge graph from the configuration data, with the knowledge graph structured by the (set of) ONTO-YANG-MODEL.

-*[Y-MODEL-META-KG-ALIGNMENT]: #
+Y-MODEL-META-KG-ALIGNMENT:
-: Based on a corpus of YANG models transformed into RDFS/OWL (see (((Y-MODEL-TO-RDFS-OWL)))) and a reference ontology structuring the ITSM-KG, being able to query the configuration entities present in the graph (i.e. data derived from the Y-INSTANCE-TO-KG case) through the concepts of the reference ontology.
+: Based on a corpus of YANG models transformed into RDFS/OWL (i.e. Y-MODEL-TO-RDFS-OWL) and a reference ontology structuring the ITSM-KG, the goal is to enable querying of the configuration entities present in the graph (i.e. data derived from the Y-INSTANCE-TO-KG case) through the concepts of the reference ontology.
 : In addition to identifying the class and property correspondences between the resulting Y-MODEL-TO-RDFS-OWL models and the reference ontology, this capability requires implementing a necessary and sufficient number of class equivalence relations and property equivalence relations.

-*[META-KG-BEHAVIORAL-MODEL]: #
+META-KG-BEHAVIORAL-MODEL:
-TODO details
+: Based on the ITSM-KG, which results from the composition of the Y-INSTANCE-TO-KG case with Y-MODEL-META-KG-ALIGNMENT and additional operational data structured by ONTO-META, the goal is to learn behavioral models (e.g. incident signatures) in a formalism that can be interpreted through the lenses of ONTO-ITSM and shared with other stakeholders with minimal discrepancies in the underlying configuration data.

 ## Implementation status